How do I add new tunes?

 How do I enter my own tunes in abc?

 Tap the 'add' key on the tune list and choose 'Create new Tune'.
 You'll see the edit window with an abc template.
 Tap on the abc to edit it.
 Your changes will be shown in the top pane.
-Tap on the save button to save your work, or anywhere else outside the edit pane to discard it.
+Tap on the Save button to save your work, or the Back button to discard it.

 How do I play back a tune?